or7nge/bayesian-inference-experiment/README.md

 During training, the model randomly disables a subset of its neurons (dropout).
 To estimate uncertainty I keep this randomness turned on at test time and run the same input many times.
 Then I average the probabilities and measure their spread with entropy.
 Higher entropy means more uncertainty.
 With 50 runs, the predictive entropy clusters around 0.7 nats.
 Incorrect predictions have higher entropy (about 0.84 on average) than correct ones (about 0.69).

 <img src="artifacts/entropy_hist.png" alt="Predictive entropy histogram" width="50%">

+## Repository Structure

+- `src/astro_demo/` - Core Python modules for synthetic data, baseline solver integration, and calibration utilities.
+- `notebooks/astro_calibration_demo.ipynb` - End-to-end workflow that reproduces the experiment and figures.
+- `docs/` - Supporting references cited in the overview for deeper background.
+- `artifacts/` - Generated figures (sample tiles, reliability diagram, entropy histogram) referenced in the write-up.
+- `report.tex` & `report.pdf` - LaTeX source and compiled report mirrored in this README.
+- `email_to_steven.txt` - Draft notes for the concise status update to Steven.

 ## Summary